Model Order Selection with Variational Autoencoding: Conclusion

-\section{CONCLUSION}
+\section{Conclusion}

-In this work, we presented methods for MO selection based on a VAE.
-The main idea is to learn a parameterized covariance matrix at the decoder.
-For the considered ULA, this is done with the help of an oversampled DFT-matrix.
-Simulation results highlighted that the proposed methods are suitable for scenarios with very low snapshots, where IC-based approaches fail entirely.
-Interesting future steps include the investigation of other array geometries, correlated sources, and the optimal oversampling factor of the DFT-matrix.
+In this manuscript, we present methods for \ac{mo} selection based on a \ac{vae}.
+The main idea is to learn a parameterized covariance matrix at the \ac{vae} decoder.
+For the considered \ac{ula}, this is done with the help of an oversampled \ac{dft}-matrix.
+Simulation results highlight that the proposed methods are suitable for scenarios with very low snapshots, where \ac{ic}-based approaches fail.
+Comparisons with a supervised method highlight that the proposed methods can compete with a supervised approach and even beat it in a single snapshot scenario.
+Interesting future steps include the investigation of other array geometries, correlated sources, and the optimal oversampling factor of the \ac{dft}-matrix.